Tags

 Spoon the filling into the pastry lined pie plate.
 Pop the whole thing, as is, into the refrigerator while you attack the other disk of pastry.

-To create a Lattice Top Pie:
+To create a Lattice Top for Favorite Cherry Pie:

 Roll out the second disk of pie dough to the roughly same circumference as the first.
 Then grab a ruler and a pastry wheel.
 Since I don’t have a pastry wheel, I use a pizza wheel, or for today’s demonstration purposes, a crinkle cutter.
 A sharp knife works, too.

-Use the ruler as a guide to cut 1-inch strips widthwise.
+Use the ruler as a guide to cut 1-inch strips width-wise.
 I usually get about 10 strips total.
 The strips will differ in length based on where they are on the circle.

 Fold half of the bottom strip back from under the perpendicular upper strip, and lay another strip parallel to that upper strip (about 1/4 inch apart.)